 - Consider what agreements need to be in place to secure your ultimate target’s cooperation.
 Whom do you need to negotiate with first, and how can you win that person over?

-On April 20, catching Horton off guard, US Airways announced that all of American’s large unions supported a merger between the two airlines.
+Undeterred, Parker touted the benefits of a merger with American on Wall Street, and US Airways president Scott Kirby launched an informal contract negotiation with American’s pilots union.
+On April 20, 2012, US Airways announced that all of American’s large unions supported a merger between the two airlines.
 The same day, US Airways issued a formal merger proposal to American and its creditors.

-After initially ignoring the offer, American agreed to explore a possible consolidation, with its creditors serving as mediators.
-Confidential negotiations led to a new proposal from US Airways in November: American’s shareholders, creditors, unions, and employees would get 70% ownership of a combined airline, US Airways’ shareholders would get 30%, and Parker would run the company.
+This time, American agreed to explore a possible consolidation.
+Confidential negotiations led to a new proposal from US Airways: American’s shareholders, creditors, unions, and employees would get 70% ownership of a combined airline, US Airways’ shareholders would get 30%, and Parker would run the company.

 2. How will the deal affect your rivals?

-Office Depot’s intended purchase of OfficeMax, announced on February 20, was widely praised as an important step toward consolidating the office-supply industry, which has suffered from a glut of stores in the midst of competition from Amazon.com and other Internet retailers, and declining demand for paper and ink.
+Office Depot’s intended purchase of OfficeMax, announced on February 20, 2013, was widely praised as an important step toward consolidating the office-supply industry, which was suffering from a glut of stores amid competition from Internet retailers such as Amazon.

 3. What will happen next?

-More often, companies flesh out basic organizational plans during the negotiation process.
-US Airways and American, for instance, agreed that US Airways’ Parker will lead the newly christened American Airlines Group from American headquarters in Fort Worth, Texas.
-And, as noted earlier, the company has a head start on labor negotiations.
+More often, companies flesh out organizational plans during the negotiation process.
+US Airways and American, for instance, agreed that US Airways’ Parker would lead the newly christened American Airlines Group from American headquarters, and the company had a head start on labor negotiations.

 - Map backwards.
 When faced with a reluctant counterpart, think about what other parties you might approach first.
 The agreements you reach with these parties may help you make inroads with your ultimate target.